douglas444/birch/README.md

 ## Comparison with Roberto Perdisci's jbirch

 In order to test our implementation of BIRCH we compared it with Roberto Perdisci's implementation, called [jbirch](https://github.com/perdisci/jbirch).
-The comparation was made using the [covtype.csv](https://github.com/douglas444/arm-stream-framework/blob/main/arm-stream-exp/src/main/resources/covtype.csv) dataset, which is able to cover all the relevant code from both implementations.
-Important to notice that in the comparation we disabled jbirch's automatic rebuilding feature as it isn't supported by our implementation yet.
+The comparison was made using the [covtype.csv](https://github.com/douglas444/arm-stream-framework/blob/main/arm-stream-exp/src/main/resources/covtype.csv) dataset, which is able to cover all the relevant code from both implementations.
+Important to notice that in the comparison we disabled jbirch's automatic rebuilding feature as it isn't supported by our implementation yet.

 To reproduce the tests, follow these steps:
 1. Run jbirch on the [covtype.csv](https://github.com/douglas444/arm-stream-framework/blob/main/arm-stream-exp/src/main/resources/covtype.csv) dataset by following the instructions in the `README.md` file of [this branch](https://github.com/douglas444/jbirch/tree/reference-results) of the project;